 Pre-COVID Pandemic DBA Mediations

-Before the COVID Pandemic, Defense Base Act mediations were typically in person at hotel room conferences, near where injured workers live.
+Before the COVID Pandemic, Defense Base Act mediations were typically in person at hotel room conferences, near where injured workers lived.
 At mediations, workers, or contractors, would be in one room with his or her DBA lawyer, and in the other hotel conference room, the lawyer representing the DBA insurance company and sometimes the DBA insurance company adjuster.
 It is extremely rare that any representative of an injured worker’s employer attends mediation.
 In some cases, all the parties began mediation in one room together for short openings from both parties and the mediator.
-Afterwards, in those cases, the parties separated, and the mediator would go back and forth between each room attempting to negotiate a settlement.
-Mediations typically take 3 – 4 hours, however, there are some that last 6-7 hours and longer.
+Afterward, in those cases, the parties separated, and the mediator would go back and forth between each room attempting to negotiate a settlement.
+DBA Mediations typically take 3 – 4 hours, however, there are some that last 6-7 hours and longer.

-DBA Mediations During COVID Pandemic
+Defense Base Act Mediations During COVID Pandemic

-The job of mediators is to settle DBA claims at mediations.
-Mediators are under no obligation settle claims fairly for injured contractors.
+The job of mediators is to settle DBA claims at a mediation.
+Mediators are under no obligation to settle claims fairly for injured contractors.
 The job of DBA insurance company lawyers is to impress their “employer” by settling cases as quickly, and cheaply as possible.
-Insurance companies care about one thing, making money. ,The insurance companies, and the adjusters, make money by delaying, denying and defending claims.
-At mediations, insurance companies add to its profitability by settling claims for as little as possible.
+DBA insurance companies care about one thing, making money.
+The insurance companies, and the adjusters, make money by delaying, denying, and defending claims.
+At mediation, insurance companies add to their profitability by settling claims for as little as possible.
 They are not there to help contractors.

-An injured contractor, on the other hand, most certainly, has never attended a mediation in his or her life.
-Preparing clients in person the day before mediation, and attending mediations in person with injured workers, is critical to successful outcomes for all parties.
-The author of this article attends mediations with their clients in person and spends many hours on the phone in the weeks before mediation, and in person the day before mediations, preparing his clients for mediations.
-The author and his client attend the mediation on Zoom together.
+An injured contractor, on the other hand, most certainly, has never attended mediation in his or her life.
+Preparing clients in person the day before mediation, and attending mediations in person with injured workers, is critical to a successful outcome.
+The author of this article, Tim Nies, attends mediations with their clients in person and spends many hours on the phone in the weeks before mediation, and in person, the day before mediations, preparing his clients for mediations.
+Tim Nies and his clients attend the mediations on Zoom together.

 When DBA Mediations are Typically Scheduled

 Mediations in Defense Base Act claims are typically set after a majority of the medical care and/or psychological care (for PTSD DBA claims) is completed.
-For example, if a worker required a spinal fusion as a result of an injury at the US Embassy in Baghdad, Iraq, a mediation would not take place until after physical therapy is completed and the injured worker’s surgeon placed his patient at maximum medical improvement (MMI).
+For example, if a worker requires a spinal fusion as a result of an injury at the US Embassy in Baghdad, Iraq, mediation would not take place until after physical therapy is completed, and the injured worker’s surgeon places his patient at maximum medical improvement (MMI).
 This probably would not be for several months after the surgery.

 How Mediators are Selected

 There are very few qualified DBA mediators in the United States.
 Not every mediator is able to mediate complicated Defense Base Act claims.
 Defense Base Act mediators must know the Defense Base Act and the Longshore and Harbor Workers’ Compensation Act, in addition to being expert negotiators.
 Defense attorneys and DBA insurance carriers will only agree to certain mediators and DBA lawyers fighting for the rights of their injured clients will also only agree to a select few mediators.
 Both sides want a mediator who will not give up easily after hours of mediation.

-What Happens after DBA Mediations
+What Happens After DBA Mediations